Planning a trip to Italy in two weeks

 The tapestry room had some pretty impressive examples, though tapestries are definitely subject to colour fade.

 The Raphael rooms, painted by Raphael and his apprentices, are one of the more famous sites at the Vatican museum.
 They were good, but I think in some ways we were just as impressed by the less-visited modern art museum that appeared in that area as well.
-It featured some modern takes on religious, which was very interesting to see, and some paintings that didn’t have a religious theme at all, by artists such Dali, Chagall, Rodin, and so on.
+It featured some modern takes on religious themes, which was very interesting to see, and some paintings that didn’t have a religious theme at all, by artists such Dali, Chagall, Rodin, and so on.

 The final site was the Sistine Chapel, and here you are not allowed to take photographs (and although plenty of people were ignoring that rule, we didn’t).
 The chapel ceiling was recently restored and does look absolutely fantastic, with really vibrant colours.
 Of course, there is such a build-up to it, it’s hard for it live up to the hype!
 But there’s no doubt about the genius of Michelangelo in creating this huge work.

 Rain had not abated at all, so we went out a side passage for a short run to St. Peter’s Cathedral.
 It has been pronounced the greatest chapel in the world—I don’t know about that.
 We’ve seen some pretty fantastic ones.
 But this was certainly the largest.
 And it did feature Bennini’s work at the altar, and a chapel by Michelangelo.
-Jean’s theory was that it was so ornate throughout, you became overwhelmed and somehow less impressed that with other churches that had fantastic centerpieces and were otherwise relatively plain.
+Jean’s theory was that it was so ornate throughout, you became overwhelmed and somehow less impressed than with other churches that had fantastic centerpieces and were otherwise relatively plain.
 Maybe…

-It was still raining really hard (I couldn’t believe how much rain we got that day, really), but we were pretty darn hungry by this time, so decided to make the run to a restaurant anyway.
+It was still raining really hard (I couldn’t believe how much rain we got that day, really), but we were pretty darn hungry by this time, so we decided to make the run to a restaurant anyway.
 We arrived near the end of the lunch period, so we had some decent food, and they had no problem with us taking our time and lingering over coffee afterward.
 (At peak times in Italian restaurants, you’re most definitely rushed through your meal.)

 When we left, it actually had stopped raining, so we decided to walk a bit, potentially to get to the Campo di Fiorini (a market square), which we hadn’t seen yet.
 As we neared the area, though, dark clouds started moving in again, and given how the day had been, we didn’t want to get caught out in it too long.
 So instead we found a bus stop and took another crowded, slow bus ride back to our hotel.